mickaelandrieu/beerawecka/README.md

 You should set your document root to the `public/` folder and your default index to `index.php`.

-For the best security, all folders, excepted the `public/` folder, should be placed above web root so that they are not directly accessible via a browser.
+For the best security, all folders, except the `public/` folder, should be placed above web root so that they are not directly accessible via a browser.

-If you change this structure edit the constants includes in the `public/index.php` file.
+If you change this structure, edit the constants includes in the `public/index.php` file.

 ### Configure your application

 Open the `app/config/config.php` file with your favourite editor and follow the instructions inside that file.

-In production environnements change the `ENV` constant defined in in the `public/index.php` file to hide errors to the user and to report only the running errors.
+In production environnements, change the `ENV` constant defined in the `public/index.php` file to hide errors to the user and to report the running errors only.

 ### Test your installation